HamingnottT/PyShop/README.md

 # PyShop
-A website that is based on Django and Python - inspired by Programming With Mosh
+A website that is based on Django and Python